 What the University can do

-If you are experiencing family violence there are a number of practical steps you can take to help end the abuse.
+If you are experiencing family or relationship violence there are a number of practical steps you can take to help end the abuse.

 If violence by someone close to you is affecting your study or work, you may request support through reasonable considerations.